 (2) develop defensible capital and annual operation and maintenance (O&M) cost estimates for implementing Cr(VI) treatment systems of various sizes that can comply with potential drinking water maximum contaminant levels (MCLs) ranging from 1 to 20 ug/L or parts per billion.

-As part of this project, for which a final report is anticipated in 2013, Water Quality & Treatment Solutions, Inc. (WQTS) developed a cost estimation tool to help drinking water systems estimate a range of potential costs to remove Cr(VI) from their water based on system-specific information about the impacted well, water quality, and residuals handling.
+Based on results from this project, for which a final report is available, Water Quality & Treatment Solutions, Inc. (WQTS) developed a cost estimation tool to help drinking water systems estimate a range of potential costs to remove Cr(VI) from their water based on system-specific information about the impacted well, water quality, and residuals handling.
 This tool estimates potential cost ranges for three Cr(VI) technologies that have emerged as leading approaches with respect to feasibility and cost:

 - reduction with ferrous iron/coagulation/filtration (RCF),